 Throughout his career, Raúl has always fought for underrepresented voices.
 The passions that drove him as a School Board member to fight for and succeed at implementing bilingual education in Arizona are the same passions that motivated him to help pass the first bond package containing a $10 million commitment to reinvest in older, poorer neighborhoods while he was a County Supervisor.
 Likewise, they are what drive him today as he fights to reform our broken immigration system, ensure livable wages for American workers, and create vital land protections to safeguard our nation’s natural treasures for the next generation.

-In 2018, Raúl became Chair of the House Natural Resources Committee.
-He also serves on the Committee on Education and the Workforce and is the Chairman Emeritus of the Congressional Progressive Caucus, as well as a long-standing member of the Congressional Hispanic Caucus.
+Raúl served as Chair of the House Natural Resources Committee during the 116th and 117th Congress.
+He currently serves as Ranking Member of the House Natural Resources Committee and is a standing member of the Education and Labor Committee.
+He remains a Chair Emeritus of the Congressional Progressive Caucus, as well as a long-standing member of the Congressional Hispanic Caucus.